Rajani-Meet/CodeForge-Hub/backend/README.md

 ## 🌍 Production Deployment

 Deploying the backend to production requires careful handling of the Docker socket since it actively spawns and destroys containers.
+We highly recommend using an **AWS EC2 Instance** (e.g., Ubuntu t3.medium or larger) with Docker installed.

 1. **Build the TypeScript application:**
    ```bash